Open-Science-Training-Handbook/Open-Science-Training-Handbook_EN/08AboutTheAuthorsAndFacilitators/README.md

 By day, I am a librarian for life sciences and medicine.
 My after hours project is [101 Innovations in Scholarly Communication](https://101innovations.wordpress.com) together with Jeroen Bosman.
 We do research, training and advocacy on open science, to make research more relevant, robust and equitable.

 Training in open science is rewarding because it is not just about teaching people new skills, it's about discussing fundamental concepts and exchanging different viewpoints and opinions.
 As a participant in one of our courses said: 'I came to learn practical things to apply in my research, but I discovered I am now part of a movement'.
-To me, a succesfull training should be interactive and hands-on, to  encourage people to explore and challenge their perceptions.
+To me, a successful training should be interactive and hands-on, to  encourage people to explore and challenge their perceptions.
 That includes my own role as a trainer: always be open to try new things and learn from the people participating in your training.

 ### Ignasi Labastida